amhiggin/DistributedFileSystem/README.md

 A client must request and successfully acquire a single lock for a file in order to perform a restricted-access operation (such as a write).
 This means that for all writes in the distributed file-system, the request must first be routed through a <b>locking server</b> before access to the remote copy is granted.

 ### Locking Server
-There is one locking server in the distributed file-system.
+There is one locking server in this distributed file-system, called <b><i>LockingServer.py</i></b>.
 It manages the operation of locking and unlocking files as requested by clients.
 It is accessible at URL endpoint http://127.0.0.1:5001/.
 Any requests for a read or write on a remote file copy must first be routed through this service for approval.

 Each file which exists on a remote file-server will have a corresponding record with the locking server.
 This record exists as a lookup-table, where each entry is a [file_id, is_locked] pair.
 * Any client wishing to write to a file must request the lock for that file.
 They will not be granted the lock until the file is no longer locked.
   * <b>However</b>, a safety mechanism in the form of a timeout (<b>60 seconds</b>) is used to guard against infinite waiting for a lock to be released.
-After the timeout has elapsed, if the file is still locked, it will be assumed that the client has died and the lock is removed.
+After the timeout has elapsed, if the file is still locked, it will be assumed that the client has died and the lock is released by the server itself.
 * Any client wishing to read a file, will not be able to read it until it is unlocked.
+However, in the client library there are no cases where a read request requires the acquisition of a lock - the file simply should not be readable until it is no longer locked by another client.

-<i><b>Assumption</b>: the implementation assumes that when a remote copy is created for the first time on a file-server, it doesn't need to be locked (nobody will try to concurrently access the file until after it has been created).</i>
+<i><b>Assumption</b>: when a remote copy is created for the first time on a file-server, it doesn't need to be locked (nobody will try to concurrently access the file until after it has been created).</i>

 ## Client-side Caching
 A caching solution in a system allows for quicker access time to files if used effectively.
 It involves the local storage of up-to-date copies of files, so that if the remote copy of a file hasn’t changed since the last time it was accessed, it can be read locally rather than requiring a request over the network.
 By using caching, the performance of a system can be enhanced since the servers are likely to have less loading at a given time.
 However, if not implemented appropriately on the client-side it can introduce unnecessary runtime overheads.

-In general, it is most efficient to use caching on the client-side to reduce the number of relatively-slow additional calls required over the network, in particular reducing the network access required for a file read.
+In general, it is most efficient to use caching on the client-side to reduce the number of relatively-slow calls required over the network – particularly in the case of file reads.
 Concerns such as cache invalidation for out-of-date copies of cached files, and an eviction policy in order to keep the contents of the cache relevant and small in number, are important to consider.

 ### Cache
-The cache is custom-implemented, and an individual cache is created for each client when it launches in order to simplify dealing with conflicts.
-This cache is a look-up table with a maximum number of entries, whose contents are managed using <b>file versioning</b> and a <b>Least-Recently-Used (LRU) cache eviction policy</b>.
+A custom-implemented cache called <b><i>ClientCache.py</i></b> is used to provide client-side caching in this distributed file-system.
+An individual cache is created for each client during initialisation: this allows each client to cache the files that they access most often close by and up-to-date.
+The cache uses a look-up table with a maximum number of entries, whose contents are managed using (i) file versioning, and (ii) a Least-Recently-Used (LRU) cache eviction policy.

-Operations on the cache include: adding entries, updating entries, finding entries, evicting entries, and clearing the cache upon exit.
+Operations implemented in the cache include: adding entries, updating entries, finding entries, evicting entries, and clearing the cache upon exit.
+Each cache entry looks similar to:

+  <b>{'file_contents': file_contents, 'file_version': file_version, 'file_name': file_name, 'timestamp' timestamp}</b>

+The timestamp is used to determine the age of the file, and the version is used to determine whether the entry is up-to-date with the remote copy at any given time.

-The cache is used by the Client API in order to reduce the amount of traffic going over the network.
+The benefit of the cache is the reduction in volume of traffic going over the network, as well as more instantaneous access to files in many cases.
 As an NFS implementation, the benefits of this are most clearly seen when performing read operations.

+1.	<b>Read</b>:
-1.	<b>Read</b>: the cache is checked for an entry corresponding to the file to be read, and if there exists an entry then the version is checked against that recorded with the fileserver.
-If the client-side copy has an outdated version, then the call is made to the fileserver to fetch the most up-to-date copy of the file.
-Otherwise, the copy from the cache is used.
+  The cache is checked for an entry corresponding to the file to be read.
+  * If there exists a corresponding entry, then the version is checked against that recorded with the directory server.
+  * If the cache copy is of an outdated version of the file, then a request is made to the file-server on which the remote copy is stored to provide the most up-to-date copy of the file.
+  * If the copy in the cache is up-to-date with the remote copy, the copy from the cache is used.
+This results in two fewer network accesses: one saving by not needing to request the file from the file-server, and another by the file-server not needing to service an extra request.
 2.	<b>Write</b>:
 3.	<b>Open</b>: since the file-system is implemented to replicate the NFS model, there are no calls across the network for the open operation, and the file as it exists in the cache is simply displayed in read-only mode.

+<b>LRU Eviction Policy</b>: The Least-Recently Used cache eviction policy enforces a maximum number of cache entries at any particular time.
+This allows the cache to be indexed more quickly, and keeps the contents maximally relevant to the needs of the client it is associated with.
+* In this implementation, <b>a maximum of 10 entries</b> can be stored in the cache at any given time.
+This empirically selected value could easily be increased or decreased depending on the requirements of this cache in practise.
+* Once the cache is full, the client will not be able to add another entry until the least-recently used entry has been evicted.
+The least-recently used entry is determined by the timestamp of the entry, which corresponds to the last time at which the cache entry was updated.

 <b>TODO finish this</b>.